 Reduce your intake of high-sodium, high-fat, high-sugar foods.
 This includes cheesecake, corn dogs, deep fried chicken, frozen dinners, ice cream sundaes and pork chops.
 Select foods that are high in nutrients instead, like lean beef, poultry, fish, whole grains, beans, fruits, vegetables and low-fat dairy products.

 Lift weights to build up your muscle mass.
 This will not only improve your appearance, but it will also increase your resting metabolism.
 Do exercises like push-ups, upright rows, lat pull-downs, triceps extensions, biceps curls and leg presses.
-Aim for 10 to 12 reps, do three or four sets and work out three days a week on noncardio days.
+Aim for 10 to 12 reps, do three or four sets and work out at least two days a week.

 Stand with your feet shoulder-width apart to do medicine ball trunk rotations.
 Hold the ball right in front of your chest and twist your torso to your right side as far as possible.
 Twist around to your left side as far as possible and continue to alternate back and forth for 15 to 20 repetitions.
 Keep your lower body still throughout.